Blinded experiment: In social sciences

-Social science research is particularly prone to observer bias, so it is important in these fields to properly blind the researchers.
-In some cases, while blind experiments would be useful, they are impractical or unethical.
+Social science research is particularly prone to observer bias, so it is essential in these fields to properly blind the researchers.
+In some cases, while blind experiments would be helpful, they are impractical or unethical.
 Blinded data analysis can reduce bias, but is rarely used in social science research.

 In forensics

 In a police photo lineup, an officer shows a group of photos to a witness and asks the witness to identify the individual who committed the crime.
 Since the officer is typically aware of who the suspect is, they may (subconsciously or consciously) influence the witness to choose the individual that they believe committed the crime.
-There is a growing movement in law enforcement to move to a blind procedure in which the officer who shows the photos to the witness does not know who the suspect is.
+There is a growing movement in law enforcement toward a blind procedure in which the officer who shows the photos to the witness does not know the suspect's identity.

 In music

 Auditions for symphony orchestras take place behind a curtain so that the judges cannot see the performer.
 Blinding the judges to the gender of the performers has been shown to increase the hiring of women.
 Blind tests can also be used to compare the quality of musical instruments.